isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 It is often (and often correctly) pointed out that the `printf()` family has two advantages compared to `iostream`s: flexibility of formatting and performance.
-This has to be weighed against `iostream`s advantages of extensibility to handle user-defined types, resilient against security violations, implicit memory management, and `locale` handling.
+This has to be weighed against `iostream`s advantages of extensibility to handle user-defined types, resilience against security violations, implicit memory management, and `locale` handling.

 If you need I/O performance, you can almost always do better than `printf()`.